 Cebu Pacific Air rule on earning GetGo points is that you earn 1 GetGo point for every P5 spend on flights and add-ons.
 The add-on(s) that are eligible for points earning include Prepaid Baggage Allowance, Prepaid Inflight Meals, Sports Equipment, Seat Selector.

 Since the base fare is P299 per way on this particular example, it means that you spent P598 on the total base fare or equivalent to 119 GetGo points.
 Please note that they do not allow partial or fraction of a point to be awarded.
 So meaning, even if P598/5 means 119.6, you will just earn 119 points.

 Also, note that you can only earn points for your own flight(s) and not for other travelers’ flight(s) even if you have paid on their behalf.

 Click here if you want to read the terms and conditions of GetGo.

 AirAsia is like a hybrid of both Mabuhay Miles and CebuPacific Air GetGo.
 They also have a four-tiered membership status – Red, Gold, Platinum, and Black.
 And you’ll earn Big Points from base fare and add-ons only.
-As per the Air Asia website, add-on services include pick-a seat, pre-book meals, pre-book baggage, pre-book duty-free, pre-book inflight entertainment, and AirAsia travel insurance.
-BIG Points is not awarded for taxes, airport fees, and any fees imposed by local and foreign airport authorities.
+As per the Air Asia website, add-on services include pick-a-seat, pre-book meals, pre-book baggage, pre-book duty-free, pre-book inflight entertainment, and AirAsia travel insurance.
+BIG Points are not awarded for taxes, airport fees, and any fees imposed by local and foreign airport authorities.

 Here’s how they compute for the Big Points earned from flying with Air Asia flights.
 Click here if you want to learn more about their FAQs and Terms and Conditions.